Last reviewed: January 2026

 Split: My Living Roman Palace

-We walked off the ship and straight into the Peristyle while a klapa group sang under the sphinx.
+The ACI marina promenade led us straight from the ship toward Diocletian's Palace — not a ruin frozen in time, but a living organism where 3,000 souls make their homes inside 1,700-year-old walls.
+This is the world's only continuously inhabited Roman palace, a distinction that hits you the moment you step through the ancient gates.
+We walked off the gangway and into the Peristyle while a klapa group sang under the sphinx.
 Had the square almost to ourselves at 8 a.m.
-Climbed the bell tower (terrifying open stairs) for 360° views over red roofs and the Adriatic.
+Climbed the bell tower (terrifying open stairs) for 360° views over red roofs and the Adriatic, trying to imagine what this place looked like when it was first completed in 305 CE.

 We strolled the Riva promenade for coffee, then took the ferry to Hvar for the day — swam at Pokonji Dol beach in water so clear I could see my toes at 10 m depth.
-Back in Split at sunset, the palace glowed orange.
+Back in Split at sunset, the palace glowed orange, the same limestone that Diocletian would have watched turn golden each evening from his private quarters.
+The continuity of it all — seventeen centuries of sunsets on the same stones — took my breath away.

 Getting Around Split